Question Frequently Asked by Expectant Mothers Considering Adoption

 If you choose adoption, your counselor will discuss the steps involved in making an adoption plan and provide you with information about famiies waiting to adopt a baby.
 You will choose the adoptive family yourself and be given every opportunity to participate in an open adoption.
 To get started, simply call us at 800-869-1005 or email firstname.lastname@example.org.
-If you prefer, send Maggie a text message by visiting the contact us page of this website: www.centerforfamily.com/contact-us Below is a list of the services available:
+If you prefer, send Maggie a text message by visiting the contact us page of this website: www.centerforfamily.com/contact-us Below is a list of the services available through this adoption agency: